BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 multiplex_network_parameters_names()
 ```

-Moreover if you want to specify the same parameters
+Moreover, if you want to specify the same parameters
-for two or more interaction you can group them as follow
+for two or more interactions you can group them as follow

 ```@example befwm2
 net1 = MultiplexNetwork(foodweb; C = (facilitation = 0.5, interference = 1.0));